 When Mary, a long-time member of The Well Community, passed away un-expectedly, several others from The Well took turns caring for her mother until long-term care could be arranged.
-Brian, the manager at Jacob’s House, takes time each day to listen compassionately as his housemates talk about the worries on their minds.
+Another member, who serves as manager at Jacob’s House, takes time each day to listen compassionately as his housemates talk about the worries on their minds.
 Sue is always available to say a prayer when someone needs comfort.

 Caring relationships are one of the least highlighted yet most important components of recovery for those dealing with severe mental illnesses.
 Isolation and loneliness are crushing companions when other people don’t reach out and connect.